It seems that many of us learn about the “American dream” of homeownership at a very early age, and for some, that dream can stick with us.

 As I get older and hopefully wiser, I wonder if the best way to invest in real estate is always buying and holding properties, along with all the management and maintenance that comes with it.
 Or are there better ways to invest that are just as effective and efficient—with less risk?
 Is ownership really the dream we’re after—or is it more about control?

-Today, I’m heading down the path of controlling more assets than I own, especially as I’m approaching my retirement years, and I’m always looking for better ways to simplify my life and my investing.
+Today, I’m heading down the path of controlling more assets than I own.
+Especially as I’m approaching my retirement years, I’m always looking for better ways to simplify my life and my investing.

 Here are some of ways you can mix up “pure” ownership with other ways of controlling deals.